Welcome to the website of Altarnun Parish Council

 IMPORTANT MESSAGES - PLEASE READ

-ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN 2019-20 & NOTICE OF PUBLIC RIGHTS - Now published-click the link: 2019-20 AGAR & Notice of Public Rights
+ALATRNUN PARISH COUNCIL ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN 2019-20 & NOTICE OF PUBLIC RIGHTS - Now published under Parish Council > Reports & Audits

-NOTICE OF CASUAL VACANCY IN OFFICE OF PARISH COUNCILLOR: As of 17th June 2020, the role of Parish Councillor has become vacant - click the link (Parish Council >Notice Board).
-Contact the clerk by phone or by email to take the opportunity to serve as a member of Altarnun Parish Council
+CO-OPTING IN OFFICE OF PARISH COUNCILLOR AT ALTARNUN: As of 27th July 2020 the role of Parish Councillor is up for Co-option.
+Please see our Notice Board page (Parish Council>Notice Board) for the official notice.
+If interested, contact the clerk by phone or by email to take the opportunity to serve as a member of Altarnun Parish Council.
+Applications close 24th August 2020.

-PLANNING: For recent planning applications and decisions being made during the Covid19 pandemic please refer to our Planning page-click the link: Parish Council>Planning
+PLANNING: For recent planning applications and decisions being made within the Parish during the period monthly meetings were not held, please refer to our Planning page-click the link: Parish Council>Planning

 One of the prettiest villages in Cornwall lies in the valley of Penpont Water just off the A30 trunk road.
 Altarnun has retained its historic charm and character, something the Parish Council and residents work hard to keep up, including its picturesque packhorse bridge by the church, a variety of traditional cottages, the village hall which houses the local shop and post office and the church hall which supports many community and social events.